soupi/learn-haskell-blog-generator/src/07-environment.md

-Using `Reader` and `ReaderT` makes our code a little less friendly toward beginners that are not yet familiar with these concepts and techniques, and we don't see (in this case) much benefit.
+Using `Reader` and `ReaderT` makes our code a little less friendly toward beginners that are not yet familiar with these concepts and techniques, and we don't see (in this case) many benefits.

-As programs grow larger, techniques like using `Reader` become more attractive to use.
+As programs grow larger, techniques like `Reader` become more attractive.
 For our relatively small example, using `Reader` might not be appropriate.
-I've included it in this book because it is an important technique to have in our arsenal and I wanted to demonstrate it.
+I've included it in this book because it is an important technique to have in our arsenal, and I wanted to demonstrate it.

-It is important to weigh the benefits and costs of using advanced techniques, and it's often better to try and get away with simpler techniques if we can.
+It is important to weigh the benefits and costs of using advanced techniques, and it's often better to try and get away with simpler techniques if possible.

 > You can view the git commit of
 > [the changes we've made](https://github.com/soupi/learn-haskell-blog-generator/commit/f9fe7179fcf0e6c818f6caa860b52e991432dab2)